saman-taghavi/pishiLogger/README.md

 ### `pishilogger gh release`

-Pishilogger has built-in functionality to sync with with Github releases.
+Changelogen has built-in functionality to sync with Github releases.

 In order to manually sync a release, you can use `pishilogger gh release`.
 It will parse current `CHANGELOG.md` from current repository (local, then remote) and create or update releases.